David Woodworth

-Gerald Mark David Woodworth (1939–1994) was an Anglican priest in Ireland.
+Gerald Mark David Woodworth (1939–1994) was an Anglican priest in Ireland, who was described as "a rare southern Protestant radical".

-Woodworth was educated at Trinity College, Dublin and the Church of Ireland Theological College; and ordained in 1965.
+Woodworth was educated at Trinity College, Dublin, receiving a BA in 1962 and an MA in 1969, and the Church of Ireland Theological College, graduating in 1964; and was ordained as a deacon in 1964 and as a priest in 1965.
 After curacies in Dublin he held incumbencies at Kilkenny then Bandon.
-He was Archdeacon and Dean of Cashel from 1984 until his death in 1994.
-Woodworth was instrumental to the conservation of the Bolton Library.
+He was Archdeacon and Dean of Cashel from 1984 until his death on 11 July 1994.
+Woodworth was instrumental to the conservation of the Bolton Library, and was succeeded by Dr. Philip Knowles.